chamalee/chamalee.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+*  Ph.D in Data mining, University of Helsinki, 2025
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Wireless Communications Engineering, Oulu University, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.Sc. in Electronics and Telecommunications Engineering, University of Moratuwa, 2016

 Work experience
 ======